 Conventional logic tells us that many would-be buyers want to get situated well before summer ends to ensure they can get their kids enrolled in the new school.
 They may also be taking family vacations during late summer.

-It’s also just plain hot in some parts of the country, which might affect buyer traffic and seller motivation.
+It’s also just plain hot in some parts of the country, which might affect buyer traffic and seller motivation, regardless of market conditions.

-With more homes and fewer prospective buyers comes price cuts.
-After all, supply and demand dictate price, and if fewer people are chasing more homes, the price must down come.
+With more homes and fewer prospective buyers comes price reductions.
+After all, the business law of supply and demand will dictate a homes price, and if fewer people are chasing more homes, the sales price must down come.

-Zillow discovered that 15.1% of active listings had a price cut in August, significantly higher than the 12.8% of homes in April.
+Zillow discovered that 15.1% of active real estate listings had a price cut in August, significantly higher than the 12.8% of homes in April.

-The Best Time to Buy Is a Moving Target
+The Best Time to Buy a Home Is a Moving Target

 Like anything else, the best time to buy (or sell) is really dependent on a number of factors that can’t be summed up by one datapoint.

 The old adage says real estate is local.
 Today, you can add hyper to the front of local.
-One neighborhood might be cold while a nearby pocket or street is on fire.
+Real estate markets are different, plain and simple.
+One neighborhood might be cold with days on market creeping higher and higher while a nearby pocket or street is on fire, with bidding wars the norm.

-There’s also the practicality of timing a buy, or even a sale.
+There’s also the practicality of timing a buy, or even a home sale.
+Buying and selling isn’t only dictated by price.
+It’s usually driven by life events, which tend not to happen at the ideal time.

 For home buyers, the process is a long one that isn’t just decided on one night.
 You can’t say, “Honey, we should buy a home this August.”

-Nope, it takes lots of time and research, touring, open houses, ups and downs, close calls, and more to finally snag that right property.
+Nope, it takes lots of time and research, touring, open houses, ups and downs, close calls, and more to finally snag that right property, even if it happens to take place in the worst month.

 Zillow even says the average buyer spends more than four months shopping for a home, and makes at least two offers along the way.

-Sometimes that could be walking away during the inspection period, while other times you might get outbid or be unwilling to offer more.
+Sometimes that could be walking away during the home inspection period, while other times you might get outbid or be unwilling to offer more than someone else looking to buy.

 On top of all this, there’s a good chance Zillow will tell us that the best time to buy is a different month after more data is analyzed next year.
 So it’s probably best to chalk this one up to interesting, but not words to live by.